Operator PacketDPDKSource

 PacketDPDKSource is an operator for the Streams product that receives network packets from a supported ethernet adapter.
 The operator function and structure are similar to PacketLiveSource; see that operator's documentation for details of common functions and general background.
 The primary difference between these related operators is that PacketDPDKSource leverages the DPDK library for higher performance.

-DPDK supports a variety of ethernet adapters.
+DPDK supports a variety of ethernet adapters and their drivers.
 The PacketDPDKSource operator has been tested with these adapters:

 DPDK stores network packets received by a supported ethernet adapter in memory that is directly accessible by the PacketDPDKSource operator, bypassing the Linux kernel.
 This reduces overhead and allows the PacketDPDKSource operator to ingest packets at a higher rate than the PacketLiveSource operator.
 The PacketDPDKSource operator requires a dedicated processor core, which must be specified explicitly, and which runs at 100% CPU utilization.